When Is the Best Time

 - Only pure water is allowed to drink

 Is Bear Spray in Katmai Necessary?

-This is often discussed, and most people say no. However, if you need bear spray to feel safer, you usually get it for free when other people left it in one of the "free boxes"; one is at the campground in the gear cache, and the other in the storage cache next to the Visitor Centre.
-If there isn't any available, you can purchase bear spray in the small store at Brooks Lodge.
-I have to confess when we travelled through "bear land" we carried bear spray just in case.
+This is often discussed, and most people say no. However, if you need bear spray to feel safer, you usually get it for free when other people leave it in one of the "free boxes"; one is at the campground in the gear cache, and the other in the storage cache next to the Visitor Centre.
+If none are available, you can purchase bear spray in the small store at Brooks Lodge.
+I have to confess when we travelled through "bear land", we carried bear spray just in case.

 The Salmon Migration